Sign Up

 Distribution

-Distribution is the rapid transfer of drugs from a site with a high concentration to tissues with low concentrations until equilibrium is established.
-Immaturity and organ function alter distribution.
+Distribution is the transfer of drugs to various body components (Corriea, 2020).
+Immaturity and organ function can affect distribution.
 The distribution rate depends on tissue perfusion, the permeability of tissue to the drug, and the relative partition of drugs between tissue and blood.
 Some drugs are actively transported across tissues against a concentration gradient.
 This transport lowers the serum concentration and raises the calculated volume of distribution.
-Distribution is affected by:

 • Binding to tissue or plasma proteins